Contact Us Subscribe COUPONS

 JCCH Gift Shop will be releasing a new t-shirt designed by Sumofish.
 This year, we are offering three styles and expanded sizes.

-JCCH members will receive early access to pre-order t-shirts next week.
-You may sign up or renew your membership at bit.ly/jcchmember to receive the early access email and a special coupon code.
+JCCH members will receive early access to pre-order t-shirts starting next week (apologies for the slight delay).
+You may sign up or renew your membership at bit.ly/jcchmember to receive the early access email and special coupon code.

 JCCH Office Featured Ikebana